-The R&D Committee is appointed by the Board and has a maximum of four members, who are Donna Janson (Chairman), Ingemar Kihlström, Ron Long and Anders Vedin.
+The R&D Committee is appointed by the Board and has a maximum of four members.
+The members are Ron Long (Chairman) and Ingemar Kihlström.
 The Committee is advisory and does not have the right to take decisions.
-This Committee's main tasks are to: (i) participate in preparing the principles for managing and prioritizing, and systems for monitoring, R&D activities,
+This Committee's main tasks are, in consultation with Medivir's management team, to: